THE TEAMS

 Ten days after finishing off the Pirates, Smoltz was given another Game Seven assignment, in the World Series at Minnesota—paired up against his boyhood idol, the Twins’ Jack Morris.
 Smoltz was throwing up zeroes once again, but so was Morris, as they dueled scoreless into the eighth inning.
 That’s when the Braves looked ready to finally break the ice—except that with the speedy Lonnie Smith on first, he slowed around second on a Terry Pendleton double, buying into a decoy put on by the Twins’ middle infielders.
 As a result, Smith had to settle for third base with no one out and was left stranded there.

-Smoltz was removed in the bottom half of the eighth with one out and the Twins threatening, but the bullpen held the 0-0 game into extra innings—as did Morris, who nailed down his tenth shutout inning in advance of Gene Larkin’s single that scored Dan Gladden for the Twins, ending the Braves’ worst-to-first dream.
+Smoltz was removed in the bottom half of the eighth with one out and the Twins threatening, but the bullpen held the 0-0 game into extra innings—as did Morris, who nailed down his 10th shutout inning in advance of Gene Larkin’s single that scored Dan Gladden for the Twins, ending the Braves’ worst-to-first dream.

 May 1, 1920: Can’t Anyone Here Break This Tie!?